qor/roles/README.md

 ### Register Roles

-When check permission, you need to know current user's roles first, it might be boring, especially you have defined many roles based on lots of conditions, So Roles provides some help methods to make it easier
+When checking permissions, you will need to know current User's roles first.
+This could quickly get out of hand if you have defined many roles based on lots of conditions - so Roles provides some helper methods to make it easier:

 ```go
 import "github.com/qor/roles"